Jaded-Design/sDashboard/README.md

 sDashboard is a jQuery plugin that converts an array of objects into a dashboard.
 Each object in the array would be rendered as a dashboard widget that can be rearranged by dragging around.

-<strong>IMPORTANT:</strong><br />
-The original sDashboards had built in support for rendering flotr2 charts.
-In this version there is no dependency on Flotr or it's outdated charts.

 Please be advised that other than this small change, there won't be active support on this fork unless others want to step up.
 This fork was made as a convenience to people who want to use sDashboards core functionality without Flotr.